formlio/forml/docs/platform.rst

 Among the different *provider* types, :doc:`Feeds <feed>` are unique as each instance usually needs to be special implementation specific to the given platform.
 Part of the feed functionality is to resolve the :ref:`catalogized schemas <io-catalogized-schemas>` to the physical datasets known to the platform.
 This might not be always possible via configuration and the whole feed needs to be implemented as code.
-For this purpose the *system* and *user* configuration directories are also potentially searched by the provider importer so that the custom feeds can be placed there.
+For this purpose, the *system* and *user* configuration directories are also potentially searched by the provider importer so that the custom feeds can be placed there.

-For example the following feed implementation stored under ``~/.forml/tutorial.py`` can be referenced from the config file simply as ``tutorial:Feed``::
+For example, the following feed implementation stored under ``~/.forml/tutorial.py`` can be referenced from the config file simply as ``tutorial:Feed``::

     from forml.io import feed